DataDog/documentation/content/en/real_user_monitoring/faq/proxy_rum_data.md

 ## Proxy setup

 When your proxy receives data from the RUM SDK, it must be forwarded to Datadog.
-The RUM SDK adds the `ddforward` query parameter to all requests to your proxy.
+The RUM SDK adds the `ddforward` query parameter to all POST requests to your proxy.
 This query parameter contains the URL where all data must be forwarded to.

 To successfully proxy request to Datadog:

 1. Add a `X-Forwarded-For` header containing the request client IP address, for accurate geoIP.
-2. Forward the request to the URL set in the `ddforward` query parameter.
+2. Forward the request to the URL set in the `ddforward` query parameter using POST method.

 **Note:** The request body must remain unchanged.